Top Rising Mexican Hip Hop Artist

 Kulture Vulturez: Did you have any obstacles you had to overcome growing up?

 Panda$tackz: The death of my father, when I was 14.
-That was a really big one and what really motivated me to start getting into music using it as an outlet to my depression at the time to overcome it.
+That was a really big one and what really motivated me to start getting into music using it as an outlet for my depression at the time to overcome it.
 Would do that or go to the streets with bad influences.
 It was definitely hard, but music really did help a lot with that.

 Kulture Vulturez: How did you get introduced into hip-hop?

 Panda$tackz: Well, when I got introduced into hip hop was really a weird circumstance.
 I started in the Mexican scene.
-I was doing Mexican, regional corrido music.
-I was doing that for about 8 years for most of my musical career until one day I was out in Mexico doing some music videos for it and I happened to bump into some people and we kind of met up.
+I was doing Mexican, regional corridos music.
+I was doing that for about 8 years, for most of my musical career until one day I was out in Mexico doing some music videos for it and I happened to bump into some people and we kind of met up.

 Kulture Vulturez: Was there anything that you can remember about growing up that would indicate that you would become a rapper or involved in music?

 Panda$tackz: I use to play a lot as a DJ in middle school at a bunch of school dances.
-I would hope in the DJ booth with the DJ, that is something that always sparked my interest.
-I never really thought of producing, I was just about mixing, since I already made music as a DJ doing parties and stuff.
+I would hop in the DJ booth with the DJ, because that was something that always sparked my interest.
+I never really thought of producing, I was just about mixing, especially since I had already made music as a DJ doing parties and stuff.
 Something I never really got into because I did not have the funds to purchase all of the equipment, but it sparked my interest and it definitely did get me thinking that one day I could be a producer or something.
 So, the interest was always there, I just never had the means to actually do it.